M786453/HomomorphicEncryption/Bank-Finance-Calculator-Demo/Bank-Finance-Calculator-Demo.md

 - Show performance of homomorphic operations in comparison to non-homomorphic operations in the form of a chart or graph.
 - Show security analysis in a tab

+## Frontend

+- Tabs/Sections:

+    1. Home (For cacluations)
+    2. Performance
+    3. Security
+    4. About